 Without a cover, your hot tub is exposed to a variety of different sources of bacteria.
-For example, yard debris, insects and even rainwater will have access to the water and potentially compromise your hot tubs cleanliness.
+For example, yard debris, insects and even rainwater will have access to the water and potentially compromise the cleanliness of your hot tub.

 Provides Protection from the Sun

-Extended exposure to the sun’s ultraviolet rays can cause slow deterioration to your hot tubs acrylic shell, which will shorten its lifespan.
+Extended exposure to the sun’s ultraviolet rays can cause slow deterioration of your hot tub acrylic shell, which will shorten its lifespan.
 A cover protects your backyard investment from those harmful rays and lengthens the life of the hot tub in the process.

 Acts as a Critical Safety Measure